The 9+ Best Recommended Books for Consultants

 The same applies to business.

 The authors claim that even though knowledge and skills are highly important, the key to success is trustworthiness.
-This book will teach you how to build long lasting relationships with your clients despite our fast-paced economy.
+This book will teach you how to build long lasting relationships with your people despite our fast-paced economy.

-Curious about how to gain your clients’ trust and how to be a successful advisor?
+Curious about how to gain your customers’ trust and how to be a successful advisor?
 The Trusted Advisor is a perfect resource, not only for consultants, but for anybody interested in building healthy and trusting professional relationships.

 Key Management Models: The 60+ Models Every Manager Needs to Know – Financial Times Series